oracle-devrel/technology-engineering/data-platform/analytical-data-platform-lakehouse/workload-architecture-documents/data-warehouse-analytics-for-IT/files/data-warehouse-analytics-for-IT-wad.md

 ### Compartments

 Compartments are logical collections of OCI resources, used for isolating the resources, managing access, and monitoring usage and billing.
-Typically, compartments correspond to projects, application domains or departments.
+Typically, compartments correspond to projects, application domains, or departments.
 Since OCI groups and compartments are used to manage access to OCI resources, they should be aligned with the operating model of your IT organization.

 ![Compartments](images/Analytics-Solution-Deployment-v4-compartments.png)